betaglot/plantabeta/docs/reference/Beta/BetaCode/BetaMethod.md

 ### 🔷<beta>Put(<via>Flag</via>)</beta>

-> to place a flag on an EcoObject
+> to place a flag on an EcoElement

 <via>FlagSite</via> is a ViaPoint